WTO backs U.S. in case against China duties on steel

 The case was unusual in that it involved China complaining about steel being sold at unfairly cheap prices on its market, something that China, which produces almost half the world's steel, is often accused of doing in the United States.

-Cheap Chinese steel imports have attracted punitive duties in the United States and China made those U.S. duties the subject of a separate trade complaint at the WTO last month.
+Cheap Chinese steel imports have attracted punitive duties in the United States and China has made those U.S. duties the subject of a separate trade complaint that it launched at the WTO last month.

 "We are looking at a variety of issues in the bilateral relationship, including, I would say, in the auto sector," Tim Reif, general counsel in the U.S. Trade Representative's office, also told reporters.